tkanos/gonfig/README.md

 # gonfig

+Fork of github.com/tkanos/gonfig - added "using prefixes for environment variables name"

-gonfig is a lightweight Golang package for intergrating both JSON configs and environment variables into one config object.
+gonfig is a lightweight Golang package for integrating both JSON configs and environment variables into one config object.

 ## Usage